LAKERS TOGETHER: COVID vaccine required by September 30. Face coverings required indoors.

 - Sentence structure varies according to the content, purpose, and audience.

-- A consistent voice complements the papers' purposes, fits their genres, and appeals to their likely and intended readers.
+- A consistent voice complements each paper’s purpose, fits its genre, and appeals to its likely and intended readers.

 - Information and quotations from sources are integrated skillfully into the writer’s own sentences and paragraphs.